okami101/vuetify-admin/packages/docs/guide/crud/layout.md

 |> docgen app-bar

 :::tip CREATE RESOURCE LINKS
-The create action links will be automatically generated from your registred resources if the current user has permissions for it.
+The create action links will be automatically generated from your registered resources if the current user has permissions for it.
 :::

 :::tip RELOAD BUTTON
 The reload button will dynamically spin for every fetch calls from you data provider, i.e. `getList`, `getOne` or `getMany`.
-A manual clic will redo the call from current state for freshed content.
+A manual click will redo the call from current state for freshed content.
 It will be apply on all CRUD pages.

 The show, create, edit page will reload the route linked resource and refresh all related field or input components, while list page will reload current resources list from current iterator context.
 :::